Kaspar-Holding/SFP-ROA/README.md

 - PostgreSQL (User)

 ## Updates

+### 11 November 2022:
+- Added the form structures in Short Term Insurance Personal and Commerical
+- Updated the failed login function
+- Added Short Term Insurance Personal & Commerical and Gap Cover in build
+- Updated the backend and frontend on production server

 ### 10 November 2022:
 - Created APIs for Short Term Insurance Personal and Commerical
 - Created Serializers for Short Term Insurance Personal and Commerical